v-exec/Elyium/README.md

 - Fix weird startup crash (drawcolor on null object).

-- Keep program from crashing when user doesn't allow location tracking.
+- Keep program from crashing when user doesn't allow location tracking (should I?).

 - Add scrolling to menu interface.